 Most employers are legally required to pay a certain minimum wage to their employees (at least $7.25 an hour to comply with federal laws) and pay overtime for hours worked over 40 in a workweek (at least 1.5 times the regular pay rate).
-However, the Fair Labor Standards Act (FLSA) provides minimum wage and overtime exemptions for certain jobs, positions, and worker demographics.
+However, the Fair Labor Standards Act (FLSA) provides minimum wage and overtime exemptions for certain jobs and demographics.

 If your business is in one of the following commonly exempt industries or you pay the following types of workers, you may be exempt from minimum wage and/or overtime rules:

 Workers Exempt From Both Minimum Wage Laws & Overtime Pay

 While the FLSA guidelines are wide-reaching, there are some industry and worker type exemptions to both minimum wage and overtime.
 For a full list of minimum wage and overtime exemptions visit the US Department of Labor.